 THE BOUTIQUE HOTEL EXPERIENCE

-Catering to the full range of modern day traveller, Llechwedd Glamping offers six en-suite, five star rated safari tents for the intrepid glamper seeking to enjoy the sort of glamorous camping experience that North Wales is famous for.
-For those who favour hotels, Plas Weunydd offers 24 en-suite bedrooms styled in a contemporary, family-friendly environment featuring the art work of local artists around the building.
+Catering to the full range of modern day travellers, Llechwedd Glamping offers six en-suite, five star rated safari tents for the intrepid glamper seeking to enjoy the sort of glamorous camping experience that North Wales is famous for.
+For those who favour hotels, Plas Weunydd offers 24 en-suite bedrooms styled in a contemporary, family-friendly environment featuring the art work of local artists.

 Adam explains that they wanted the hotel to be comfortable and trendy, whilst also referencing the rich cultural heritage of the building and quarry as a whole.
 This is particularly evident in the bar and restaurant which features many images and maps from its 200-year history.